 - The Global Environment Challenge in industrial and environmental biotechnology

 The Iowa BioGENEius Challenge is coordinated by the Iowa Biotechnology Association (IowaBio).
 Local Iowa students in grades 9 through 12 can compete in the Iowa BioGENEius Challenge, which is held in conjunction with the annual State Science and Technology Fair of Iowa (SSTFI) in Ames.

 To be considered for the Iowa BioGENEius Challenge, interested participants must register to participate in SSTFI.
 A panel of judges from IowaBio member companies will select a winner from SSTFI to represent Iowa as the BioGENEius Challenge winner at the International Challenge.
 IowaBio may also invite student/s to apply for a Future Biotech Leaders Scholarship after the SSTFI, based on their SSTFI performance.
-The 2023 State Science Technology Fair of Iowa will be held March 30 & 31, 2023, in the Hilton Coliseum, Iowa State University, Ames, IA.
+The 2024 State Science Technology Fair of Iowa will be held April 4 & 5, 2024, at the Hilton Coliseum, Iowa State University, Ames, Iowa.

-The winner of the Iowa BioGENEius Challenge will receive a travel stipend from IowaBio to compete against other regional winners at the International BioGENEius Challenge, which will be held at the BIO International Convention in Boston, MA, June 13-16, 2023.
+The winner of the Iowa BioGENEius Challenge will receive a travel stipend from IowaBio to compete against other regional winners at the International BioGENEius Challenge, which will be held at the BIO International Convention in Boston, MA.
 For more information about the International BioGENEius Challenge, please visit this website.